FAMILY FUN for all AGES

 EXPLORE THE HOOD RIVER VALLEY

-Visit all 27 of our member farm stands.
-Enjoy their seasonal bounty of award-winning wines, cider, fruit, vegetables, flowers, delicious food, and artisan gifts.
+Visit all 28 of our member farm stands.
+Enjoy their seasonal bounty of award-winning fruit, flowers, delicious food, artisan gifts, cider, and wine.
 Experience spectacular scenery and breathtaking views of majestic Mt.
 Hood!
-Pick up a map along the way, or visit our website.
+Pick up a map along the way at one of the stands, or visit our website.

 541-490-7713 visit website